yuki-kimoto/gitprep/README.md

 ### blame doesn't work

-In Gitprep, blame page uses "git blame --line-porcelain".
+In GitPrep, blame page uses "git blame --line-porcelain".
 In old git, there is no --line-porcelain option.
 We don't know when --line-porcelain was added to git.
 At least, blame page work well in git 1.8.2.1.